-High-Speed Computational System for Big Data Processing
+High-Speed Computational Architecture For Reduced Latency In Big Data Processing

 Problem: